datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 ## Packages

 By now, I hope you're convinced that python functions and methods are extremely powerful: you can basically use other people's code to solve your own problems.
 However, adding all functions and methods that have been written up to now to the same Python distribution would be a mess.
 There would be tons and tons of code in there, that you'll never use.
-Maintaining all of this code would also be a real pain.
+Also, maintaining all of this code would be a real pain.

 This is where packages come into play.
 You can think of package as a directory of Python scripts.
 Each such script is a so-called module.
 These modules specify functions, methods and new Python types aimed at solving particular problems.
 There are thousands of Python packages available from the internet.
 Among them are packages for data science: there's numpy to efficiently work with arrays, matplotlib for data visualization, scikit-learn for machine learning, and many others.